 Hamlin Marsh Wildlife Management Area

-The Stanley J. Hamlin Marsh Wildlife Management Area (formerly called the Clay Marsh Wildlife Management Area) is located in the Town of Clay northwest of North Syracuse in Onondaga County.
+The Stanley J. Hamlin Marsh Wildlife Management Area (PDF)(369kB) (formerly called the Clay Marsh Wildlife Management Area) is located in the Town of Clay northwest of North Syracuse in Onondaga County.
 The area is easily reachable from NY Route 481 via Henry Clay Blvd., from Route 11 via Bear Road; and from Wetzel Road for the west and southwest portions of the area.
 The 7 ½ minute topographic map covering the area is Brewerton.

 Hamlin Marsh is 1686 acres in size with about 88% of it in wetland habitat.
 The Wildlife Management Area (WMA) is about four miles long and from ¼ to one mile wide.
 Mud Creek flows into and out of Hamlin Marsh WMA and drops only about 2.4 feet as it travels through the marsh.
 Mill Creek flows into the marsh from the south side under Bear Road.
 Area topography is gently rolling land with an average elevation of about 400 feet above sea level.